magnus-nagarro/Ad-blocker-Raspberry/README.md

 Now you only have to set the correct proxy for the devices in the network to benefit from the blocker:

 Ip: Ip address of the Raspberry PI
-Port: 3128 (or the port you have specified in suqid.conf)
+Port: 3128 (or the port you have specified in squid.conf)